Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Learning paradigms

 Generative Learning (GL) enables robots to imagine future states, to synthesize training data, and to propose complex action sequences.
 Its fundamental use lies on the capability of generative FMs of producing large quantities of data samples, alleviating from the need for extensive high-quality robotic interaction samples.
 Its main advantages are \citep{zhang2025generative}: a) Increased zero-shot generalization, where generative models are suitable for handling objects or environments previously unseen, b) Handling multi-modality, due to the ability of generative models of predicting missing information between different sensorial data, and c) Long-horizon planning, where generative models enable robots to perform accurate predictions for multiple future steps.
 On the contrary, its main limitations are \citep{liu2024rdt}: a) Sim-to-real gap, where the generated data can miss subtle physical nuances, b) Presence of hallucinations, where generative robots are prone to hallucinating a physical capability, and c) Increased inference latency, where generative models typically require extensive computations.

 The most common GL techniques in robotics are:

 \begin{itemize} \item \underline{Autoregressive sequence modeling}: The main goal lies on predicting the next action or state based on previous observations.
-In this respect, PACT \citep{bonatti2023pact} trains a causal transformer to predict the next observation–action token, so that a single model can capture long-horizon structure across different tasks.
-Additionally, long-horizon manipulation is modeled through sequential generation of action tokens in \citep{zhang2025autoregressive}.
+In this respect, PACT \citep{bonatti2023pact} trains a causal transformer to predict the next observation-action token, so that a single model can capture long-horizon structure across different tasks.
+Additionally, long-horizon manipulation is modeled through sequential generation of action tokens \citep{zhang2025autoregressive}.

 \item \underline{Diffusion-based action policies}: This employs a diffusion model for generating a chunk of actions at once, by gradual application of a denoising process.
 In particular, Diffusion Policy \citep{chi2025diffusion} learns a conditional denoising process that samples action sequences for handling multi-modal behaviors and supporting stable visuomotor control.
-Similarly, Legibility Diffuser \citep{,bronars2024legibility} comprises an intent-expressive variant of the latter.
+Similarly, Legibility Diffuser \citep{bronars2024legibility} comprises an intent-expressive variant of the latter.

 \item \underline{Generative video and scene synthesis}: The fundamental aim comprises the creation of a model of the physical reality, which in turn enables robots to imagine, to simulate, and to plan actions prior to their execution in the real world.
 In this context, RoboDreamer \citep{zhou2024robodreamer} employs compositional video WMs, while ReBot \citep{fang2025rebot} makes use of a real-to-sim-to-real synthesis approach.